gis-ops/tutorials/postgres/postgrest-postgis-spatial-api.md

 ## Step 3 - Calculating the Length of a LineString

 Now we can start with some more fun stuff.
-Let's go ahead and write a function which is able to calculate the length of a LineString provided in [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/).
+Let's go ahead and write a function that is able to calculate the length of a LineString provided in [EPSG:4326](https://spatialreference.org/ref/epsg/wgs-84/).
 Note, that the GeoJSON we are providing is in degrees, so we will have to transform to pseudo-mercator (or something similar).
 Additionally, we will cast it to `numeric` and after dividing it by 1.000 (to obtain a result in `kilometers`) we will round it to 2 decimals.

 ```sh
 CREATE OR REPLACE FUNCTION api.calc_length(linestring json) RETURNS numeric AS $$